 Whether you're trying to save money by doing drywall taping in your remodeled room by yourself or you simply want to get crafty, you might find yourself in the midst of a disaster.
 To avoid this, stay on the right track by following tried-and-true instructions for wall texture.
 Simply transform your average surface into an art form that truly changes the feel of your home.

-The bad news is that wall texturing can resemble a suede material.
-Alas, the good outweighs the bad here.
-Express your creativity and level up the visual appeal in your home—all with the pride knowing you did it (mostly) by yourself.
+Express your creativity and level up the visual appeal in your home—all with the pride of knowing you did it (mostly) by yourself.

 You can also texture walls using paint available by popular paint manufacturers.
 You have to be more precise when using paint because the product is more challenging to remove and only a small range of colors are available.

 Before starting, ensure that the walls are clean and dry.
 The drywall mud or joint compound used should also be watered down a bit before applying so the thickness is similar to that of pancake batter.
 Apply the mixture with a flat trowel or a texturing gun that works with an air compressor.
 These can be rented by the day.